Professor Sam Goodman

 After working in further education teaching and a brief stint in music journalism, I completed my MA in Twentieth Century Literature at Goldsmiths, University of London, in 2008 before moving to the University of Exeter to begin my PhD.
 After completing my PhD in 2012, I was an Honorary Research Fellow at Exeter 2012-13.
-I joined BU as Lecturer in Linguistics (English & Communication) in 2013.
+I joined BU as Lecturer in English & Communication in 2013.

-My research interests are broadly based around Identity, Englishness, Empire, and popular culture in various forms after 1945 (please see below for details), and I would be interested in supervising PhD projects on the following areas:
+My research interests are broadly based around Identity, Englishness, Empire, and popular culture in the C.20th, and I would be interested in supervising PhD projects on the following areas:

 - Medical humanities

 - Spatiality and spatial theory